 This is especially useful for music if you've got a massive music library, and the controls are granular enough that you can include (or exclude) specific artists, genres, albums, or playlists.
 In other words, you don't have to click through song by song.
 To save space on videos, you can opt for the much smaller standard definition versions of files, rather than their hefty HD counterparts.

 If you're switching to an iPhone from Android, you can check our our guide to making the switch and getting your contact info, pictures, movies, and other data from your old phone or Google account onto your iPhone.

-We're at the point where Apple's new Lightning adapters are pretty ubiquitous, but if it's a been a while since you've updated, you've probably got some 30-pin cables around.
+We're at the point where Apple's new Lightning adapters are essentially ubiquitous, but if it's a been a while since you've updated, you've probably got some 30-pin cables around.
 Don't worry!
 There are adapters, of course.
 Really expensive ones.
 But you can save some cash by buying the non-stupidly-expensive-Apple versions.

 This one's important.
 If you are selling your old phone, you need to wipe its data.
 And not just that.
 If you are selling an iPhone, you've got to make sure that iMessages stop getting sent to that phone.
 Here's how you do that.

 First, remove your SIM card.
 If you've got a Verizon or Sprint iPhone, you should be able to deactivate your phone through the carrier website, or you can call them and have it done over the phone.
 This next step is a big one: Go to Settings > Messages > iMessage and turn off iMessage.
 This will stop your messages from going to your old phone, which, puzzlingly, can still happen even after you've erased and deactivated that phone.